stonerlab/Stoner-PythonCode/doc/UserGuide/curve_fitting.rst

 Intropduction
 =============

-Many data analysis tasks make use of curve fitting at some pojnt - the process of fitting a model to as set of data points and determining the co-efficients of the model that give the best fit.
+Many data analysis tasks make use of curve fitting at some point - the process of fitting a model to as set of data points and determining the co-efficients of the model that give the best fit.
 Since this is such a ubiquitous task, it will be no surprise that the Stoner package provides a variety of different algorithms.